swirtSJW/migration_tools/README.md

 Copy and paste the report from your terminal into a comment on the ticket.

-If this is an organization then you need to open .htaccess and add the abbreviation of the group abbreviation to the re-write rule on [this line](https://github.com/acquiadojo/justicegov/blob/integration/docroot/.htaccess#L151).
+If this is an organization then you need to open .htaccess and add the abbreviation of the group abbreviation to the re-write rule on [this line].

 ##  Migrate Content Type: Page
 The first time you run a migration you will want to migrate only a few pages to see that the Obtainer->finders are looking in the right spot to get the title and the body.
 To run just a few you can limit the migration like this: